The Lands

 Frostmelt - The Salmon - Water Element - Animal Aspect

-Astrologers make use of a combination of elements and aspects to make pronouncements about the personality of persons.
+Astrologers make use of a combination of elements and aspects to make interpretations of personality.
 This they can then use to recommend particular spouses or careers.
-Interestingly astrologers never pretend to have the ability to predict the future as they do in this world.
-This is because of the existence of mages who use bone-fide Divination magic thereby making the need for predictive astrology obsolete.
+Astrologers never pretend to have the ability to predict the future because of the existence of bonefide Divination.
+Rather they present Birth Sigils as a way of helping one develop a sense of self.
+These images are also utilized in developing heraldic designs.

 Days

-The months are further divided into three week-like units known as Tendays (as in the D&D Forgotten Realms setting).
+The months are divided into three units known as 'thirdings' or simply weeks.
 The ten days of this week are named for the gods and goddesses as follows:

-This day is important to all worshippers of the god Olorin and anyone whose life focuses on daytime activity.
-During this day the churches of Olorin hold a Noontide Celebration.
-In this ceremony thanks is given for the warmth-giving light of day and personal offences taken are forgiven.
+This day is important to all worshippers of the god Olarin and anyone whose life focuses on daytime activity.
+During this day the churches of Olarin hold a Noontide Celebration.
+In this ceremony thanks is given for the warmth-giving light of day and personal offenses taken are forgiven.

 Bernaday - Day of Laws